nguyenkimnhatminh13/PaSCo_Minh/README.md

       ```
 > [!IMPORTANT]
 > Note that **voxel ece = (ssc empty ece + ssc nonempty ece)/2** and **voxel nll = (ssc empty nll + ssc nonempty nll)/2**.
+>
-> The inference time reported in the paper was measured on an A100 GPU so it is faster than on v100.
+> The inference time reported in the paper was measured on an A100 GPU, making it faster than on a V100.

 ## 4.2.
 PaSCo w/ MIMO
 WORK IN PROGRESS